sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

 As a general design principle, we want our code to be as abstract as possible.
 This is because if, for example, Excel made a new file format, we could expect in time `org.apache.poi` to have packages for that new file format.
-For example if, say, Excel may a JSON based format, it might be something like `org.apache.poi.jssf.usermodel.*`.
+For example if, say, Excel made a new JSON-based file format, it might be something like `org.apache.poi.jssf.usermodel.*`.
 If, as much as possible, we use the abstract classes, then our code is much more reusable.
+We only have to re-write one line (the Constructor call), but can still use our Worksheet from there.

 Consider the following function